mulesoft-assets/template-sfdc2msdyn-account-bidirectional-sync/README.md

 ### Application configuration
 **Application configuration**
 + polling.frequency `10000`
-This are the miliseconds (also different time units can be used) that will run between two different checks for updates in Salesforce and MS Dynamics
+These are the miliseconds (also different time units can be used) that will run between two different checks for updates in Salesforce and MS Dynamics

-+ watermark.default.expression `2014-02-25T11:00:00.000Z`
-This property is an important one, as it configures what should be the start point of the synchronization.The date format accepted in SFDC Query Language is either *YYYY-MM-DDThh:mm:ss+hh:mm* or you can use Constants.
-[More information about Dates in SFDC](http://www.salesforce.com/us/developer/docs/officetoolkit/Content/sforce_api_calls_soql_select_dateformats.htm)

 **SalesForce Connector configuration for company A**
 + sfdc.username `salesforce.user@mail.com`